By Trae Jacobs,

-- Connect the cable to the Wi-Fi router.
+- Plug one end of the ethernet cable into the Wi-Fi router.

 What Type of Ethernet Cable Do I Need for a Smart TV?

 Not all ethernet cables are the same — some are much more reliable and faster than others.
 Here are my top three choices:

 Pros and Cons of Using Ethernet on a Smart TV